-Anaphylaxis can also be triggered by some other things.
-But they are not so common, as for example:
+Other things can also trigger anaphylaxis.
+But they are not so common, for example:

-- Latex, found in hospital gloves, balloons and rubber bands
+- Latex is found in hospital gloves, balloons, and rubber bands.

 - Some people may have an anaphylactic reaction if they breathe latex.

-- Some may have a reaction to a combination of things:
+- Some may react to a combination of things:

-- If they breathe the pollen of the birch and eat apple, raw potatoes, carrots, celery or hazelnut
+- If they breathe the pollen of the birch and eat the apple, raw potatoes, carrots, celery, or hazelnut

 - If they breathe ambrosia pollen and eat melons or bananas

-- In rare cases, it can be triggered by 2 to 4 hours of exercise after eating certain foods or by exercise itself.
+- It can be triggered by 2 to 4 hours of exercise after eating certain foods or by the activity itself in rare cases.

-Anaphylactic reactions usually begin in a matter of minutes after contact with what detonates it, but may also occur an hour or more later.
+Anaphylactic reactions usually begin minutes after contact with what detonates it but may also occur an hour or more later.